DanielMawdsley96/RockPaperScissors/README.md

 So the computer won more games but was it signifacntly better than just random?

 Time for the techinical bit.
 So to answer this a one tailed statistical test at the 10% signifcance level was performed with the null hypothesis being that the computer is no better than random.
-The probability of this result was 0.2% if the games were random and as such can reject the null hypothesis is rejected and I can say that my computer is better than purely random.
+The probability of this result was 0.2% if the games were random and as such can reject the null hypothesis  and I can say that my computer is better than a purely random a;gorethim.

 Conclusion